smwindecker/biomass.carbon/README.md

 * the covariation of biomass carbon traits with commonly measured fast-slow plant economic spectrum traits

 ## Reproducing analysis
-In order to aid in the reproducibility of this work, our code was written using a remake [remake](https://github.com/richfitz/remake) framework.
-This allows others to reproduce easily our entire workflow by calling remake() in R. We have created a Docker image to enable others to reproduce these results using the same software and versions we used to conduct the original analysis.
+In order to aid in the reproducibility of this work, our code was written using a [remake](https://github.com/richfitz/remake) framework.
+This allows others to reproduce easily our entire workflow by calling `remake()` in R. We have created a Docker image to enable others to reproduce these results using the same software and versions we used to conduct the original analysis.
 The steps to do so are outlined below.

 ### Copy repository
 * using the terminal (assuming git is installed)